 - Sexual violence, including rape, sexual assault, sexual battery, dating violence, domestic violence or stalking

 REMEMBER: Sexual violence may be a criminal act.
-Therefore, a police investigation may occur in addition to our College investigation by the Equity and Compliance Officer.
+Therefore, a police investigation may occur in addition to our College investigation by the Director of Equity and Compliance.
 All informants have a right to report an incident to law enforcement.

 Visit the TBR policies and procedures website and review P-080.
 You may also visit the

 Northeast State Policies & Procedures Manual for local related policies and procedures, including: